Troposphir/troposync/README.md

    Each folder in `depot/**/.sync/`is a release, and the file `status.json` describes the versions that each release represents.
 You will need at least one release configured to successfully test the updater.
- - `.sync/` This is the **client** update root, you just need the `status.json`, configure whatever modules you want to use there.
-The convention is the first module is called "base", but this isn't enforced.
-   You'll need to configure at least one module to use the updater.
- - `sync.json` Here lies the general launcher configuration, you can copy a default one from `sync.example.json`.
+ - `sync.json` Here lies the general launcher **client** configuration, you can copy a default one from `sync.example.json`.
 The server uses the example port by default.

+**The client structure is stored in Electron's `appData` special path, in the directory `troposync`.**

 ## The `status.json` files